vir007/The-Best-Classifier/README.md

 ### The-Best-Classifier

- Comparison of KNN, Decision Tree, SVM, LogisticRegression
+ Comparison of KNN, Decision Tree, SVM and LogisticRegression